 These lollipops will make great desserts or party favors for a Norm of the North party.

-If you want to make these at a time of year that you just can’t find these candy eggs you could transform my Nutter Butter Polar Bears into Norm or you could make your own peanut butter fudge, shape it into a long egg and dip it in white chocolate.
+If you want to make these at a time of year when you just can't find these candy eggs you can make Nutter Butter Polar Bears instead.
+They are equally as cute.

 You can find detailed information about using confectionery coating, as well as, the recipe to make homemade modeling chocolate on the Chocolate Making Tips page.